 Because many PAD symptoms mimic those of other conditions, this disease is often hard to diagnose.
 About 20 million Americans have this disease.
+In fact, this disease affects three times the number of women as those affected by breast cancer.
 Even worse?
 Almost 500,000 people end up in the hospital because of PAD each year.
 (A number that rose sharply between 2011 and 2017, according to a study from Yale University.
 Especially for men younger men, under the age of 65.)

-On its own, that’s a scary statistic.
+Unfortunately, the fallout doesn’t always end with hospitalization.
+Statistics reveal that the five-year mortality rate for women with PAD is about 27%.
+Then, if those women develop critical limb ischemia, that mortality rate increases to 60% for those female patients.
+On their own, these are scary statistics.
 But here’s a fact that should shake you up further.
 Up to 200,000 Americans with PAD don’t even know they have it!
 So, in order to prevent a missed diagnosis, we need you to know and identify PAD symptoms.
 If you experience any of these problems, it’s important to see your Houston vein specialist right away.

 Painful Symptoms of PAD